top of page

 Deep Cleaning Post-Op Instructions

 There may be some sensitivity to cold or hot after the deep cleaning.
 Please wait until your anesthetic has worn off before eating.
 Do not floss the area treated on the day of you appointment.
-Please start your required hygiene routine the following evening.
+Please start your required hygiene routine the following evening as was reviewed at your appointment.
 Brush the treated area lightly as it may be tender or bleed for a day or two after treatment.
 Avoid smoking for 48 hours.
 Avoid hard foods like chips, popcorn and seeds for 48 hours.
 If you are experiencing discomfort you may take up to 800 mg (4 tablets) of Advil (ibuprofen).
 You may take this dosage every 8 hrs as needed with food or milk.
 If after 2 days discomfort is still present mix one 8oz cup of warm water with 1 teaspoon of salt and rinse 3 times a day.

 Extractions Post-Op Instructions